rayneong/c-p-and-e-final-project-spring-2018/README.md

 - Ryan Ong

 ## Summary
 The device is made up of two parts: (1) a series of buzzers surrounding (2) a central control box.
 Each buzzer is mounted on top of a post and is connected to the box in the center.
-The box consists of a number of laser diodes and an equal number of photoresistors.
-The diodes are placed on one side of the box and emit laser to the photoresistors that are on the other side of the box.
-The Feather Board reads the resistance and changes the sound (frequency, pitch, interval, etc.) of the buzzers accordingly.
+The box is made of foamboard with 10 laser diodes and an equal number of photoresistors.
+The diodes are placed on two adjacent sides of the box with 7 on the longer side and 3 on the shorter side and emit laser to the photoresistors that are on the opposite sides of the box.
+The longer side maps to 7 different notes (CDEFGAB), and the shorter side represents three octaves (3/4/5).
+The Featherboard reads the resistance and changes the sound (frequency, pitch, interval, etc.) of the buzzers accordingly.

 ## Components

 ### Hardware
+- Adafruit Feather x 3
-- Piezzo Buzzers
+- Piezzo Buzzers x 3
-- Laser diodes
+- Laser diodes x 10
-- Photoresistors
+- Photoresistors x 10
-- Laser Refractors (Prisms/Mirrors)
-- PVC Pipes
-- Bowls (Metal/Glass)
-- Water
 - Box
+- Paper cups x 9 (7 as amplifiers, 2 as controllers)

 ### Software
-The program will detect the simultaneous change in resistance of different photoresistors caused by the user altering the paths of the lasers, and will adjust the collective frequency/harmonics of the buzzers accordingly.
+The program detects the simultaneous change in resistance of different photoresistors caused by the user blocking the paths of the lasers, and adjusts the collective frequency/harmonics of the buzzers accordingly.
+One featherboard reads the resistance through 10 analog pins and sends out frequencies to a buzzer.

 ## Diagrams
 ![diagram](https://github.com/rayneong/c-p-and-e-final-project-spring-2018/blob/master/images/spec-diagram.png)

 ## Challenges
-Since we have spent half of our time on ideating, we have limited amount of time to implement our idea.
+First, since we spent half of our time on ideating, we had limited amount of time to implement our idea.
+It took longer than we expected to get the components and make the box.
+We only had a few days left when we started to build our final product.
-Assembling unfamiliar components can be difficult.
-Integrating all components together can be messy and time-consuming.
+Also, assembling unfamiliar components was difficult.
+While we only needed to power the laser diodes, it was tricky to control three buzzers simultaneously.
+We found out that Featherboard does not support controlling multiple buzzers natively, and we could not find a working library.
+Therefore, we had to use 3 Featherboards with each one controlling a buzzer.
+As a result, it took us a whole day to build the circuit and debug (there were around 100 wires).

 ## Timeline
-- Week 1: (passed) Ideation.
+- Week 1: Ideation.
-- Week 2: (passed) Ideation.
+- Week 2: More ideation.
-- Week 3: Build the instrument.
-Order components as needed.
-Finish most of the hardware.
+- Week 3: Prototype built.
+Components ordered.
+Started to write the control program.
-- Week 4: Write the control program.
-Integrate all components.
-Polish the design.
+- Week 4: Continued to write the control program.
+Individual testing on how each component worked.
+Started to design the box.
-- Week 5: Final adjustments.
+- Week 5: Built the box.
+Integrated everything together.
+Final testing.
 Presentation.

 ## Gallery
 ### Proof of Concept